News

 Published on May 24, 2025

-Marketing agency business development professionals gathered at the BD100 Awards amidst a tough global economy.
-The BD100, a collaboration between Propeller and The Drum, celebrates the UK’s top 100 business development professionals.
-The general feeling was one of a community facing challenges, but persevering with the help of AI technology.
+The BD100 Awards 2025 brought together business development professionals from the marketing industry amidst a challenging global economy.
+The event, a collaboration between Propeller and The Drum, celebrated the UK's top 100 business development experts, emphasizing the role of AI technology in overcoming current obstacles.

-Robert Yardy, director of partnerships at MMT Digital, noted the challenge of keeping up with new tech.
-He added that investing in AI web tools and AI content migration has helped his agency move forward and win new business.
+Robert Yardy, director of partnerships at MMT Digital, highlighted the significance of staying ahead of technological advancements.
+He noted that investments in AI web tools and AI content migration have been instrumental in driving his agency forward and securing new business opportunities.

 Key Mindsets for 2025